ThomasMertes/seed7/src/read_me.txt

                             "-Wl,--strip-debug").

   LINKER_OPT_OUTPUT_FILE: Contains the linker option to provide the
                           output filename (e.g.: "-o ").
-When no such option exists the definition of
+If no such option exists the definition of
                           LINKER_OPT_OUTPUT_FILE should be omitted.